Thadzy/Thadzy-Obsidian/Resources/1D Motion.md

 # Cues
 Explain the relationship of the motion graph?
-**ANS** Displacement Graph where it's turning back is where v = 0 (turning point)
+**ANS** Displacement Graph where it's turning back is where v = 0 (turning point) on Velocity Graph the slope doesn't mean anything